What If Clients Tell You It’s About The Money—But It Isn’t?

 She also had an unusually challenging issue that would take great finesse to work with—and a corresponding amount of time.

 His value-based proposal was to dramatically overhaul her functional area over several months.
-To dig her out of the deep hole she’d found himself in.
+To dig her out of the deep hole she’d found herself in.

 So even his lowest priced option required a significant investment of her time, emotional energy and money.